OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:30

-Whoever is not with Me is against Me, and whoever does not gather with Me scatters.
+Whoever is not with Me is against Me, and whoever will not gather with Me scatters.

 ---